Zaid-sh/seng438-assignment-1/seng438-a1.md

 the manual scripted testing phase, they will be required to use a predefined test suite to test the SUT.
 Finally, students will perform some simple regression testing on an updated version of the system (corrected by imaginary developers in response to a list of defect reports), and record differing system behavior in the defect tracking system appropriately.

 # Objectives
 This lab is designed to provide students with a basic understanding of software testing concepts.
-By participating in this lab, students will gain:
+By participating in this lab, students will gain:board

 -   Practical experience in testing a software system
 -  Knowledge of the differences between exploratory, manual scripted, and regression testing